-After three years installed, we decided to revisit a Victorian hard-to-heat house in Norfolk and look at how efficient the single-phase Ochsner GMLW 14 air source heat pump has been since installation.
+After three years installed, we decided to revisit a Victorian hard-to-heat house on the Sandringham estate in Norfolk and look at how efficient the single-phase Ochsner GMLW 14 air source heat pump has been since installation.

 Recap: Ling House is a Grade 2 listed, six-bedroom B&B family home on the Sandringham Estate.
-It has solid brick walls, single glazed windows and no insulation on the floor or walls along with an insulated loft.
-The property is heated via original character radiators, and therefore the flow temperature of the heat pump is required to be 50 deg.
-Normally heat pumps struggle with this high a flow temperature however the GMLW 14 is a 65deg heat pump.
+It has solid brick walls with no insulation, single glazed windows and no insulation on the floor or walls along with an insulated loft.
+The property is heated via original character radiators, and therefore the flow temperature of the heat pump is required to be 50 deg on a weather compensated heating curve.
+This temperature is well within the 65 deg capacity of the GMLW 14 heat pump.
 It is also a split system meaning the compressor is located indoor in the plantroom, and refrigeration lines connect to the outside stainless steel heat exchanger which allows for higher efficiency.
 Note: split systems are very different from most of the Monobloc air source heat pumps on the UK market.